Challenges and goals

 - National Federation of Farmers' Unions (FNSEA)

-Working with other organizations is fundamental to our success and makes our environmental work more meaningful—which is why we also belong to a number of environmentally engaged French business groups, including:
+Partnering with other organizations is fundamental to our success and makes our environmental work more meaningful.
+Which is why we also belong to a number of environmentally engaged French business groups, such as:

 - EpE (Entreprises pour l’Environnement)